 - Do not leave your computer unattended when connected to Online Banking.

-If you notice any suspicious or unusual activity related to any of your accounts, contact us immediately at 888.543.5510.
+If you notice any suspicious or unusual activity related to any of your accounts, contact us immediately during normal business hours at 888.543.5510 or after hours or on weekends call 1-800-237-8990 to report debit card fraud.

 We do not pass your account numbers over the Internet.
 When you fill out your application, you will be asked to select nicknames for your accounts.
 These nicknames, also known as “pseudo names”, overwrite your account number so you have easy recognition without the risk.